 Wildfire Safety Training

-SORM's new wildfire safety training will focus on providing the best available information on how to track wildfire locations, air quality, and proper use of personal protective equipment in wildfire smoke conditions.
+SORM's wildfire safety training is updated and will focus on providing the best available information on how to track wildfire locations, air quality, and proper use of personal protective equipment in wildfire smoke conditions.
 Training will also touch on how to establish engineering controls and communication protocols that can make a big difference in mitigating against severe injury in the field.

 Fire Prevention & Fire Extinguisher Use